What is Salutogenic Design?

 "Salutogenesis," the etymological root of salutogenic design, was a new theory turned paradigm-shifting approach to medicine introduced by Aaron Antonovsky in the late 1970s and widely respected today: salutogenesis focuses on adding factors that support human health, as opposed to simply subtracting factors that cause disease.
 Applied to architecture and the built environment, this is a strategy that adds factors demonstrated to improve inhabitant well-being into the design of places.

-Stephanie Brick, WELL AP (#0000000823), is a leading expert on implementing salutogenic and biophilic design in the public sector, especially in high-stress places.
-Ms. Brick blazed the trail for salutogenic design strategies across federal facilities with innovative, data-driven, human centered design solutions to improve health, well-being, and productivity, as well as wayfinding, accessibility, and agency branding/identity.
-She has led multiple groundbreaking pilots, co-authored new global building design guidelines, led innovation teams and projects, and has been pivotal in shifting cultural awareness of facility impact on workforce well-being.
-As an accomplished public speaker, Ms. Brick has lectured on salutogenic design at all scales of platforms, from introductory office trainings to internationally broadcast forums.
+Salutogenic design is demonstrated to increase employee productivity by 15%, increase sales by 40%, and deliver a 16000% ROI.
+Licensed architect Stephanie Brick, WELL AP (#0000000823), LEED GA, is a leading expert on implementing salutogenic and biophilic design in the workplace, with a specialty in high-stress and highly disconnected environments.
+Ms. Brick blazed the trail for salutogenic design strategies across U.S. federal facilities with innovative, data-driven design solutions to improve health, well-being, and productivity, as well as wayfinding, accessibility, and organization branding/identity.
+She has led multiple groundbreaking pilots, co-authored new federal global building design guidelines, led innovation teams and projects, and has been pivotal in shifting cultural awareness of facility impact on workforce well-being.

-If you or your firm is interested in project consulting or an expert lecture on salutogenic/biophilic design, please reach out via the Contact page.
+If you or your organization is interested in an expert seminar on salutogenic and biophilic design or project consulting, please reach out via the Contact page or email directly here.

 For more information on salutogenic design, the following resources are recommended:

-Improving Health in the Military and Beyond Using Salutogenic Design by Stephanie Brick
+◆ Improving Health in the Military and Beyond Using Salutogenic Design by Stephanie Brick

 The groundbreaking, peer-reviewed treatise presenting salutogenic design as Mission-critical architecture to improve the health and well-being of military service members (available open access)

-The Washington Post: Salutogenic Design by Stephanie Brick
+◆ The Washington Post: Salutogenic Design by Stephanie Brick

 A homeowner's guide to how the design of your home can improve your health and well-being

-The Academy of Neuroscience for Architecture (ANFA)
+◆ The Academy of Neuroscience for Architecture (ANFA)

 Non-profit organization dedicated to promoting the use of neuro- and cognitive science to better design the built environment

-The Economics of Biophilia and The 14 Patterns of Biophilic Design by Terrapin Bright Green
+◆ The Economics of Biophilia and The 14 Patterns of Biophilic Design by Terrapin Bright Green

 Excellent resources detailing the financial benefits of biophilic design to businesses, hospitals, schools, and more, as well as an easy-to-read review of the 14 patterns that define biophilic design